torvalds/linux/Documentation/process/submitting-patches.rst

 Select the recipients for your patch
 ------------------------------------

-You should always copy the appropriate subsystem maintainer(s) on any patch to code that they maintain; look through the MAINTAINERS file and the source code revision history to see who those maintainers are.
+You should always copy the appropriate subsystem maintainer(s) and list(s) on any patch to code that they maintain; look through the MAINTAINERS file and the source code revision history to see who those maintainers are.
 The script scripts/get_maintainer.pl can be very useful at this step (pass paths to your patches as arguments to scripts/get_maintainer.pl).
 If you cannot find a maintainer for the subsystem you are working on, Andrew Morton (akpm@linux-foundation.org) serves as a maintainer of last resort.

-You should also normally choose at least one mailing list to receive a copy of your patch set.  linux-kernel@vger.kernel.org should be used by default for all patches, but the volume on that list has caused a number of developers to tune it out.
-Look in the MAINTAINERS file for a subsystem-specific list; your patch will probably get more attention there.
-Please do not spam unrelated lists, though.
+linux-kernel@vger.kernel.org should be used by default for all patches, but the volume on that list has caused a number of developers to tune it out.
+Please do not spam unrelated lists and unrelated people, though.

 Many kernel-related lists are hosted on vger.kernel.org; you can find a list of them at http://vger.kernel.org/vger-lists.html.
 There are